Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Introduction

 Given the difficulty involved in conducting large-scale measurement campaigns, measurement-calibrated {\it site-specific} simulations are an interesting alternative for coverage estimation.
-There are a handful of commercial radio wave propagation simulators based on the ray-optical approximation of wave propagation, e.g.,~\cite{WinProp, WirelessInSite}, that implement the approach for efficient propagation simulations.
-A method that has attracted recent interest is ray-tracing based on a laser-scanned point cloud of the environment~\cite{Koivumaki_TAP21,Koivumaki18_PIMRC,Jarvelainen14_RS,Jarvelainen16_TAP,Jarvelainen15_AWPL,Pang_AWPL21}.
-Most published results of wave propagation simulations showcase either wholly outdoor or indoor simulations instead of the O2I case, given that obtaining a three-dimensional (3D) model of a building interior can be more difficult than using exteriors obtainable from e.g. public databases.
-A number of ray-optics simulations of wave propagation have been published for O2I scenarios, e.g.~\cite{Roche10_EURASIP,Wang00_TAP,Mellios14_URSI,Degli-Esposti17_Access,DegliEsposti17_AWPL}.
+Most published results of wave propagation simulations showcase either wholly outdoor or indoor simulations instead of the O2I case, given that obtaining a complete three-dimensional (3D) model of a building can be more difficult than using exteriors obtainable from e.g. public databases.
+A method that has attracted recent interest is a laser-scanned point cloud of the environment used in ray-tracing~\cite{Koivumaki_TAP21,Koivumaki18_PIMRC,Jarvelainen14_RS,Jarvelainen16_TAP,Jarvelainen15_AWPL,Pang_AWPL21}.
+Laser-scanning can be utilized to obtain a complete model of the building and its floor plan.
+A number of simulation approaches have been published for O2I scenarios, e.g.~\cite{Roche10_EURASIP,Wang00_TAP,Mellios14_URSI,Degli-Esposti17_Access,DegliEsposti17_AWPL,Jimenez_CONCAPAN17}.
 In~\cite{Roche10_EURASIP,Wang00_TAP} ray-based propagation was combined with finite difference methods using floor plan of the building.
 In~\cite{Mellios14_URSI,Degli-Esposti17_Access} a path loss model was applied to indoor propagation without a model of the building interior.
-In~\cite{DegliEsposti17_AWPL} a ``virtual floor plan'' was generated to approximate building interior effects on propagation.
-To the authors' best knowledge, comprehensive validation of both path loss and angular and delay characteristics between measured and simulated O2I radio channels have not been published as of yet, although e.g.~\cite{Roche10_EURASIP,DegliEsposti17_AWPL,Degli-Esposti17_Access} report comparisons between measured and simulated received power.
+In~\cite{DegliEsposti17_AWPL} a ``virtual floor plan'' was generated to approximate building interior effects on propagation, while~\cite{Jimenez_CONCAPAN17} utilized a commercial ray-tracing tool with complete floor plan of the building.
+To the authors' best knowledge, O2I propagation simulations have so far only been compared to measurements in terms of path loss, and only for the below-$6$~GHz band by e.g.~\cite{Roche10_EURASIP,Wang00_TAP,Degli-Esposti17_Access,DegliEsposti17_AWPL,Jimenez_CONCAPAN17}.
+Similarly, while many approaches to O2I simulations have been published, the effects of the building interior model on LSP accuracy have not been studied.
+Effects of insulating structures of e.g. windows on propagation simulations and estimated coverage due to penetration loss angular selectivity is a similarly unaddressed question.

-The novel contributions of this work are as follows:
+To these open questions, the novel contributions of this work are as follows:

 \begin{enumerate}